How to Thoroughly Clean Linoleum Floors

 Although a linoleum floor is durable, cleaning it regularly will help extend its use.
 So, the cleaning pros at Molly Maid® are ready to share their extensive experience and valuable insight about the best way to clean linoleum floors.

-What is Linoleum?
+What Is Linoleum?

 The Benefits of Linoleum Flooring

-How to Clean Linoleum Floors
+How to Clean Linoleum Kitchen Floors

-- Allow floor to dry thoroughly before using, ensuring there is no standing water on the surface.
+- Allow the floor to dry thoroughly before using, ensuring there is no standing water on the surface.

 - Vacuum cleaner